Practice of Law -- Litigation Services

 opposing party, are what define security for the clients of Hanover Law.

 In criminal law, Hanover Law defends the rights of the accused in both felony and misdemeanor cases.
-In contract and tax litigation, Hanover Law vigorously persuades the court and jury to side with their clients utilizing appropriate legal tactics.
+We have considerable experience in serious crimes, including robbery, armed offenses, and sexual assault.

 We also work on appeals cases in the District of Columbia local and Federal courts.
 Let us review your appeal case, and help you draft a cogent legal argument for overturning a lower court's judgment.